ggfevans/daggerheart-campaign-vault/02-SESSIONS/session-3-continuing-mires-end.md

 - **Departure Consideration**: Davirith notes it may be necessary to leave town
 - **Hope Philosophy**: "There is always a chance of redemption, a chance of seeing the light"
 - **Generous Accommodation**: Holya provides free room and board, apologizes for stress caused
+- **Augustus's Protective Suggestion**: Recommends sending Davirith to pyre city of Valeria if town turns against him again
+- **Future Planning**: Augustus notes Valeria could use someone with Davirith's experience and initiative
+- **Transition to Celebration**: Party moves to The Soggy Boot tavern for drinks
+- **Atmospheric Shift**: Depressed state remains but slight feeling of hope begins to break through

 ## 🎭 Character Moments
 ### Davirith (Scapegoated Investigator)